hicommonwealth/commonwealth/knowledge_base/Ways-Of-Working.md

 Hotfixes should rolled out to production as follows:

-1. A new branch is created from the latest tag.
+1. The hotfix is pushed directly to the release branch.
-2. The hotfix commit is pushed to this new branch.
+2. The release branch is manually pushed to the Beta (QA) server.
-3. This hotfixed branch is deployed to the Beta (QA) server.
+3. QA approval is obtained.
-4. QA approval is obtained.
+4. The hotfix branch is deployed to production.
-5. The hotfix branch is deployed to production.
+5. The hotfix branch is merged back into master before the next release is cut.

-6. The hotfix branch is merged back into master before the next release is cut.
+Alternatively, engineers are welcome to create a new hotfix branch, and cherrypick it into the release branch, replacing steps 1 & 2 above.

 # Change Log

-- 230912: Added "Github Release & Heroku Deployment Procedure" section (#5062)
+- 231016: Added "Release & Deploy Procedure" section (#5062).
 - 230906: Updated with new requirements for tickets and PRs (#4972).
 - 230831: Merged with Agile-Development.md by Graham Johnson (#4936) and certified fresh.
 - 230823: Migrated from GitHub wiki by Graham Johnson (#4350).